 Croatia may not have enjoyed much success recently, but they are still capable of competing with the world’s biggest teams.
-Experienced captain Darijo Srna is the figurehead of a side that relies on the creative talents of playmakers Luka Modric and Ivan Rakitic.
-Furthermore, national team coach Niko Kovac has several top-class players at his disposal in attack, including Ivan Perisic, Ivica Olic and Mario Mandzukic.
+The side has no shortage of creative talents led by captain Luka Modric and fellow playmaker Ivan Rakitic.
+Furthermore, national team coach Ante Cacic has several top-class players at his disposal in attack, including Ivan Perisic and Mario Mandzukic.

 7 – Croatia have an evenly balanced World Cup record, having won seven and lost seven of their 16 finals matches.

 Davor Suker, Zvonimir Boban, Robert Prosinecki, Dario Simic, Niko Kovac, Robert Kovac